How Sugar Harms Your Body & Mind!

 While processed sugar in minimal quantities may not be anything to be overly concerned about, the truth is that for the most part we are eating way too much of it.

-How you to reduce the “Bad” sugar & Minimize the Harmful effects:
+How to reduce the “Bad” Sugar & Minimize the Harmful effects:

 Helping to bring about an awareness of the dangers and health concerns that will come about if you don’t take charge of your sugar intake.